 Earlier this week, Microsoft rolled out new patches for the Spectre and Meltdown vulnerabilities in Windows 7 and 8.1.
 It was good news for fans of the older operating systems, but only those running compatible security software.
 Anyone without the right antivirus won't receive the update – or any future security patches, for that matter – and they might not be aware of it.

 Microsoft began releasing patches for Spectre and Meltdown via Windows Update in January, but the updates weren't compatible with all antivirus apps and sometimes caused users' systems to crash.
+Getting the best antivirus is more important than ever.

 For the latest on how to protect yourself from Spectre and Meltdown, read our comprehensive guide.